codefestid/Daily-Planner/README.md

 The `/backend` folder contains the Motoko canister, `app.mo`.
 The `/frontend` folder contains web assets for the application's user interface.
 The user interface is written using the React framework.
 Edit the `mops.toml` file to add [Motoko dependencies](https://mops.one/) to the project.

-## Deploying from ICP Ninja

-When viewing this project in ICP Ninja, you can deploy it directly to the mainnet for free by clicking "Deploy" in the upper right corner.

-To **download** or **reset** the project files, click the menu option next to the deploy button.

 ## Editing files

 To make adjustments to this project, you can edit any file that is unlocked.
 Then, redeploy your application to view your changes.